gdavidbutler/decisionTableCompiler/README.md

 # Creates: table.h and table.c
 ```

-This generates complete C code with:
+This example generates complete C code with:
 - Separate enum for each variable with namespaced values
 - Header file with type definitions and function declaration
 - Implementation file with goto-based decision logic preserving DAG structure